REMINDER!! Call for Fellows! MacData Graduate Fellowship

 C. A current CV.

-D. Contact details for the MacDATA Graduate Fellowship supervisors (indicate MacDATA membership if applicable), and the names of the applicant’s graduate supervisory committee members.
+D. Contact details for the MacData Graduate Fellowship supervisors (indicate MacData membership if applicable), and the names of the student’s graduate supervisory committee members.

 Submitting your application

 Please submit your application by email as one PDF file and include your last name in the filename.

 Applications should be sent to email@example.com by noon on Wednesday, April 20th, 2022.

 Please include “MacData Graduate Fellowship” in the subject line.

 The MacData Graduate fellowship supervisors must be included in copy of the application.